apache/accumulo-classloaders/modules/vfs-class-loader/TESTING.md

 config -d general.vfs.context.classpath.cx2.delegation
 ```

-b.
+a.
 Then, create a file on the local filesystem for the context configuration.

 ```
 {